rdmarsh/elm/README.md

   --id INTEGER               [required]
   -f, --fields FIELD,...
 Only include the listed fields -S, --sort [+,-]FIELD,...
-Sort by field; inc (+), dec (-) -c, --count                Return count of objects instead of data -C, --total                Return qty of all objects instead of data --help                     Show this message and exit
+Sort by field; inc (+), dec (-) -c, --count                Return qty of query objects instead of query data -C, --total                Return qty of ALL objects instead of query data --help                     Show this message and exit.
 ```

 ## Contributing